Werni2A/OpenAllegroParser/README.md

 # OpenAllegroParser

 Purpose of this project is to provide a C++17 library for parsing [Cadence](https://en.wikipedia.org/wiki/Cadence_Design_Systems)'s Allegro binary file formats.
-This library can be linked to other software for reading/modifying?/writing?
-Allegro binary files and reading?/writing?
-XML files.
+This library can be linked to other software for reading Allegro's binary files and/or exporting them to XML files.

 **See also the complementary project [OpenOrCadParser](https://github.com/Werni2A/OpenOrCadParser).**